Otocinclus: Species

-Macrotocinclus affinus was considered to be a member of Otocinclus until it was moved to its own monotypic genus, Macrotocinclus.
-The name Otocinclus affinus is still used in the aquarium trade, however it actually refers to members of O. vittatus, O. vestitus and O. macrospilus. and O. huaorani.
+Otocinclus contains the following valid species:

 Ecology

 Species of this genus are diurnal and generally are found in small streams or along the margins of larger rivers, clinging to substrates using their suckermouth.
 The fish of this genus primarily feed on algae or aufwuchs on roots, stones, macrophytes and broad-leaved grasses.
 They inhabit well-oxygenated, moderate- to slow-flowing environments, often near river banks.
 They are found near the surface of the water, but are often associated with vegetation or other structures.
 They lay adhesive eggs and do not guard them; this is in contrast to many other loricariids where the male builds a nest and guards the eggs.
 These fish live in shoals or schools.
 Otocinclus are able to breathe air.
 Prior to surfacing, they will release air through their gills and mouth.
 Upon returning to the bottom, the fish do not need to pump their buccal cavities, indicating they are absorbing oxygen from the swallowed air.

-O. flexilis, O. mimulus and O. xakriaba are considered to be Batesian mimics of certain Corydoras species (C. diphyes, C. garbei, C. nattereri and C. paleatus, respectively).
-These Corydoras species have bony plates of armor and strong spines as defenses, making them less palatable; by mimicking these species in size and coloration, Otocinclus spp. avoid predation.
+O. flexilis, O. mimulus and O. xakriaba are considered to be Batesian mimics of certain former Corydoras species (H. paleatum (formerly C. paleatus), H. diphyes (formerly C. diphyes) and B. garbei (formerly C. garbei), respectively).
+These species have bony plates of armor and strong spines as defenses, making them less palatable; by mimicking these species in size and coloration, Otocinclus spp. avoid predation.